eusef/eusef_khoros_tui_reader/README.md

 - Ensure your BlueSky account is active and not suspended
 - Test authentication by running: `env $(op inject -i ./.env.template | xargs) python -c "from fetch_bluesky import create_bluesky_session; print('Token:', create_bluesky_session() is not None)"`
 - If BlueSky fails, the app will continue with only Khoros messages

+**Mastodon Integration Issues**
+- Verify Mastodon server URL and access token are correctly stored in 1Password
+- Check that your Mastodon access token hasn't been revoked
+- Ensure your Mastodon server is accessible and not experiencing downtime
+- Test authentication by running: `env $(op inject -i ./.env.template | xargs) python -c "from fetch_mastodon import create_mastodon_session; server, token = create_mastodon_session(); print('Configured:', server is not None and token is not None)"`
+- Verify your access token has 'read' scope permissions
+- If Mastodon fails, the app will continue with other message sources

 **Performance Issues**
 - Reduce message count in `start.sh` or fetch command